 Spinal and epidural anesthesiaIntraspinal anesthesia; Subarachnoid anesthesia; Epidural; Peridural anesthesia

-The area of your back where the needle will be inserted will be cleaned with a special solution.
-Most of the time this shot will go in your lower back.
-This area may also be numbed with a local anesthetic.
-You may receive fluids through an intravenous line (IV, in a vein).
-You may also get medicine to help you relax.
+First, the area of your back where the needle is inserted is cleaned with a special solution.
+The area may also be numbed with a local anesthetic.

 - A small tube (catheter) is often left in place.
 You can receive more medicine through the catheter to help control your pain during or after your procedure.